-Take-Profit Order (T/P) is a type of limit order that represents the target price at which a trader fully or partially closes a trading position and collects profits.
+Take-Profit Order (T/P) is a type of limit order in forex that represents the target price at which a trader fully or partially closes a trading position and collects profits.

 Take Profit targets are different for each trader.
 As already mentioned, some traders like to run their profits and trade without fixed profit targets.
 These traders will experience more frequent losses as prices do not change in a straight line.
 On the other hand, winners can be massive and engulf the total amount of losses.